 Each program’s faculty includes an Academic Director, Associate Academic Director (both PhD scientist-educators), Site Director, and four Teaching Assistants and Mentors.
 Everyone works together, immersed in the culture and values of science.

 After the last day, the community does not end, it disperses and broadens.
-Participants become voting members for life, and join a unique global network of over 2,500 alumni and former faculty, ages 16 to 78, all smart people doing interesting things, including supporting this unique nonprofit with donations of time and money.
+Participants join a unique global network of over 3,400 alumni and former faculty, ages 16 to 80, all smart people doing interesting things, including supporting this unique nonprofit with donations of time and money.

 Program Description (PDF download)